-MCAT is taken to assess the problem-solving abilities of the students with respect to their knowledge of the science subjects.
-It also measures their capacity of critical evaluation that is required in the verbal section along with their writing skills in MCAT writing section.
+The test is taken to assess the problem-solving abilities of the students with respect to their knowledge of the science subjects.
+It also measures their capacity of critical evaluation that is required in the verbal section along with their writing skills in the writing section of the test.

 MCAT-Writing Sample Section

-As far as the MCAT Writing Section is concerned, the students are supposed to complete two essays of 30 minutes each.
-The MCAT Writing Section evaluates the ability of the students based on the following concepts:
+As far as the Writing Section in MCAT is concerned, the students are supposed to complete two essays of 30 minutes each.
+The Writing Section evaluates the ability of the students based on the following concepts:

 - Creating a basic idea

 - Assimilating definite and complete ideas or concepts